 1. Details about the program: Include a few short lines about any requirements, the types of rewards, and generate excitement among customers.

 2. Use imagery: A few strong images can appeal to customers and help break up any large blocks of text.

 3. Add a CTA: This is the whole point of the page.
 The action you want the customer to take.
 We share a few common CTAs below, but don’t be afraid to get creative.
 Just make sure it matches the action you want customers to take.

 - Buy now

-You can learn a lot by checking out how companies create excellent referral pages.
-Here are a few great examples.
+You can learn a lot by looking at the referral pages of other companies.
+Here are a few great examples:

 After someone creates a Fiverr account, they have the option to start referring others right away.
-As soon as someone clicks on the “Invite friends & get $5” button they are brought to this page.
-The page restates the headline, gives a little more description of the program, and provides the customer with an easy way to share.
+After clicking on the “Invite Friends & Get $5” button, members are brought to this program description page.
+The page restates the headline, gives a little more description of the program, and provides the customer with a few easy ways to share.

-As soon as a customer gets to the Sock Fancy website, they will see the option to refer others.
-If the customer clicks on the “refer” link a referral widget appears.
-The widget explains the benefit of its referral program and uses a pretty catchy headline to do it.
+As soon as a customer lands on the Sock Fancy website, they already see the option to refer others.
+And once a customer clicks on the “refer” link, they are shown a referral widget that explains the referral program benefits with a catchy headline.

-Customers are able to easily find Budsies’ referral program as it’s visible from its homepage.
-Once a customer is either invited or clicks on the “referral rewards” link, the program description page appears.
-It gives valuable details about the program and encourages customers to sign up.
+The Budsies referral program is visible right on its homepage.
+Once a customer is either invited or clicks on the “referral rewards” link, the program description page appears, sharing all the key information about the program.

-When Moo invites customers to join its referral program, the widget does a good job of explaining the benefit within the headline.
-Of course, they give their customers more information with an easy click of a button.
-But, for the most part, a customer gets the gist and knows that they can start referring others easily.
+Moo invites customers to join its referral program using an attractive pop-up widget.
+The widget does a good job of explaining the program benefit right in the headline, and gives customers more information at the click of a button.

 5. Red Coach